idptools/metapredict/docs/usage/using-in-python.rst

 .. code-block:: python

-	44.1
+	82.39999

-By default, this uses a cutoff predicted value of equal to or greater than 0.3 for a residue to be considered disordered, and rounds to one decimal place.
+By default, this uses a cutoff predicted value of equal to or greater than 0.3 for a residue to be considered disordered.

 **Additional Usage:**